api3dao/api3-discord-bot/docs/ec2-pkg-setup.md

 ## Install `git`

-`git` may already be installed into the EC2 instance and only needs to be configured by creating a `config` file.
-If Git is not installed, you can install it using your instance's package manager (e.g., `sudo yum install git -y` for Amazon Linux or `sudo apt-get install git -y` for Ubuntu).
+If Git is not installed, install it using the package manager for Amazon Linux (e.g., `sudo yum install git -y` .

 ## Install `pm2`

 `pm2` is used for process management of multiple Nodejs instances.
-This allows instance processes to live beyond the closure of an SSH client connection. `pm2` is a Nodejs centric package.
+This allows multiple Nodejs instance processes to live beyond the closure of an SSH client connection. `pm2` is a Nodejs centric package.

 ```sh
 npm install -g pm2